Roll20/roll20-api-scripts/README.md

 Contributing
 ============

 If you want to help improve an existing API script, just clone this repository, make your changes, and submit a pull request.
-If you would like to contribute a new script for the community to use, just clone this repository and create a new folder with the name of the name of the script.
-Then send a pull request.
+If you would like to contribute a new script for the community to use, just clone this repository and create a new folder with the name of the script.
+You'll need to include a package.json file.
+Optionally you can add a help.txt with any instructions you want to include as well as any other files you feel will be helpful to the end user.
+Once everything is in the new folder send a pull request.
 If you have any questions or aren't familiar with Github or git in general, feel free to drop us a line at team@roll20.net and we can help you get set up.

+**Creating a package.json File**

+When you are ready to submit your template for **public use**, create a `package.json` file in your script's folder (see the cookbook folder for an example package.json file).
+The file has the following fields:

+* `name`: The name of the API script (e.g. `cookbook`)
+* `version`: The version number of the API script (e.g. `12.1.3`)
+* `description`: An short, less than 100 character, explination of the script and it's use.
+* `authors`: A simple string telling who contributed toward the sheet (e.g. `Riley Dutton,Steve Koontz`)
+* `roll20userid`: A simple string telling the Roll20 User ID's of the authors (e.g. `1` or `45672,145678`).
+Just used so we know who to credit internally, won't be shown publicly on the site.
+* `scripts`: A list of the API scripts (e.g. `cookbook.js`)
+* `dependencies`: A list of other API scripts this set requires to function (e.g. `mykitchen.js`)
+* `conflicts`: A list of other API scripts this set is known to conflict with (e.g. `recipes.js`)
+* `license`: Roll20's API repository is working under a MIT license (e.g. `MIT`)

+After we have reviewed your package, if we approve it, we will add it to the `approved.yaml` file in the root directory which will cause it to be available to everyone on the main Roll20 site.
+If we reject your sheet, we will comment on your Github commit and let you know what changes need to be made before it can be accepted.

+**PLEASE VERIFY YOUR PACKAGE.JSON IS VALID JSON at http://jsonlint.com before you submit it!**

 Update the Wiki
 ===============